 An agent's representative is employed by or acts for a licensed estate agent, and with written authority, can perform any of the legal functions of that estate agent.
 For example, an agent's representative can act as a salesperson or property manager, but cannot operate an estate agency business.

 You do not need to apply to us to work as an agent's representative.
 Instead, your employer is required to verify that you are eligible to be an agent's representative, and notify the Business Licensing Authority (BLA) via myCAV when you start work.
-For more information, view our myCAV for estate agents page.
+For more information, view our About myCAV page.

 To be eligible to be an agent's representative you must:

 - be at least 18 years old

 - have completed a course prescribed under the Estate Agents (Education) Regulations 2008.

 You are ineligible to be an agent's representative if you: